Estimated reading time: 5 minutes

 So what did we learn in our initial seven applications of the Conversation Map?

 - A facilitated Conversation Map is a powerful tool.
-It should be implemented only after the issue of conflict has been raised by the supervisor and the conflicting parties asked to work it out on an informal basis.
+It should be implemented only after the issue of conflict has been raised by the supervisor and the conflicting parties are asked to work it out on an informal basis.

 - The Conversation Map does not need to be facilitated.
 People can be trained in the process and use the map to work on their differences directly.
 A facilitated process is indicated when the conflict is prolonged, interpersonally complex, or when significant trust issues prevent direct dialogue.